SehuiJang/kotlin_exercise/kotlin-in-action/chapter-03/code-06/README.md

 # What chapter in 'Kotlin in Action'?
 - Chapter 3.3.1 Imports and extension functions (2/e version)
+- Chapter 3.3.2 Calling extension functions from Java (2/e version)

 # What did I look?
 - You can import extension functions from other package.